IorioD/MTD-manager-console/Application_setup.md

 In `ClusterService`:
   - change the ip of `PROMETHEUS_URL` to the master node IP

+To see the metrics without using the app, you can visit
+  - http://<MASTER_NODE_IP>:30090/graph to perform the queries
+  - http://<MASTER_NODE_IP>:30090/targets to see the targets installed on each node

 In `ClusrterController`:
   - eventually change the frontend origin (row 24) if you plan to deploy the application on something different from http://localhost:8080